Please note: I currently have a waiting list for Acupuncture and Tui Na appointments.

 I have treated plenty of people before who are scared of needles, who have found that they actually come to enjoy acupuncture treatment.
 However, if you really can’t face the idea, you could consider Tui Na, which uses acupressure and can be used as a kind of ‘acupuncture without needles.’

-At the Bristol acupuncture practice, strict codes of professional conduct are followed, with hygiene and safety of paramount importance.
+At my Bristol acupuncture practice, strict codes of professional conduct are followed, with hygiene and safety of paramount importance.
 The acupuncture needles are pre-sterilised, and are used only once and then disposed of, and all equipment used is of the highest quality and conforms to all relevant safety regulations.
 Your details are held securely and in complete confidence.

 How Does Traditional Acupuncture Work?

 In Chinese medicine, good health is seen as a state of balanced, harmonious functioning of all aspects of body and mind.
 In this state, the organs of the body work effectively, there is no pain or discomfort, energy levels are high, the mind is clear and focused, and the emotions are balanced.